Soares/myelin/README.md

 any time after view creation and change them on the fly, so long as you call view.link() any time you change `el` or `model`.

+You can even change the `sync` attribute, although it's not quite so easy.
+If you update the `sync` object, you'll have to call `view.updateAxons` before the changes take effect.

 The `sync` property describes links between forms and models in a number of formats.
 Before we go over the different formats for links, you must understand how links works.
 Each link consists of three parts: an __attribute__, a